Foster care: Post-traumatic stress disorder

 Children in foster care have a higher incidence of post-traumatic stress disorder (PTSD).
 In one study, 60% of children in foster care who had experienced sexual abuse had PTSD, and 42% of those who had been physically abused met the PTSD criteria.
 PTSD was also found in 18% of the children who were not abused.
 These children may have developed PTSD due to witnessing violence in the home.
 (Marsenich, 2002).

-In order to figure out if a child is going through PTSD, there is a PTSD module, the 'anxiety disorder interview'.
-This is considered a reliable resource for establishing if a child is going through post traumatic stress disorder due to physical, sexual, or mental abuse.
+In order to figure out if a child has developed PTSD, there is a PTSD module, the 'anxiety disorder interview'.
+This is considered a reliable resource for establishing if a child has developed post traumatic stress disorder due to physical, sexual, or mental abuse.

-In a study conducted in Oregon and Washington state, the rate of PTSD in adults who were in foster care for one year between the ages of 14–18 was found to be higher than that of combat veterans, with 25% of those in the study meeting the diagnostic criteria as compared to 12–13% of Iraq war veterans and 15% of Vietnam war veterans, and a rate of 4% in the general population.
+In a study conducted in Oregon and Washington state, the rate of PTSD in adults who were in foster care for one year between the ages of 14 and 18 was found to be higher than that of combat veterans, with 25% of those in the study meeting the diagnostic criteria as compared to 12–13% of Iraq war veterans and 15% of Vietnam war veterans, and a rate of 4% in the general population.
 The recovery rate for foster home alumni was 28.2% as opposed to 47% in the general population.
+Understanding the impact of the child's early experience, and the maltreatment that brought the child to child welfare's attention is critical to identifying causation.

 "More than half the study participants reported clinical levels of mental illness, compared to less than a quarter of the general population".